erickfaria/LidarShowcase/README.md

 ## Overview

-**LidarShowcase** is a Python toolkit for comprehensive processing of LiDAR (Light Detection and Ranging) data.
+**LidarToolkit** is a Python toolkit for comprehensive processing of LiDAR (Light Detection and Ranging) data.
 This project offers a complete pipeline for working with 3D point clouds, from initial reading to digital terrain model generation and advanced surface analysis.

-Developed for spatial data scientists, geologists, civil engineers, and environmental researchers, LidarShowcase facilitates the extraction of valuable information from LiDAR datasets with a simple and intuitive interface implemented in Jupyter Notebooks.
+Developed for spatial data scientists, geologists, civil engineers, and environmental researchers, LidarToolkit facilitates the extraction of valuable information from LiDAR datasets with a simple and intuitive interface implemented in Jupyter Notebooks.

 ## Key Features